-When learning a foreign language, students usually find grammar quite daunting as it seems to be a language in its own right with many new terms to learn and understand.
-Most people learn grammar through the first foreign language they learn, provided of course the latter was taught properly.
-In this A to Z guide of grammar terms, I’m going to explain the most important terminology in the most general way so that it can also applied to other European languages, not just German.
+When learning a foreign language, students usually find grammar terms quite daunting as it seems to be a language in its own right with many new terms to learn and understand.
+Most people learn grammar through the first foreign language they are taught, provided of course this was done properly.
+In this A to Z guide of grammar terms, I’m going to explain the most important terminology in a general way so that it can also applied to other European languages, not just German.
 My examples are in English and German.

 One of three, four or more cases (depending on the language).
 Also known as the “direct object”, the Accusative is the noun (or nouns) in a sentence that has the action of the verb being done to it.
 Most sentences would be incomplete without it.